 FIREKEEPERS CASINO HOTEL

-After more than 10 years of planning, strategy and vision, the Nottawaseppi Huron Band of the Potawatomi opened the doors to FireKeepers Casino in August of 2009.
+After more than 10 years of planning, strategy, and vision, the Nottawaseppi Huron Band of the Potawatomi opened the doors to FireKeepers Casino in August of 2009.
 The property features a 111,700-square foot gaming floor with 2,900 slot machines, 70 table games, multiple restaurants and lounges, a live poker room and bingo room.
 This $300 million project created a unique gaming destination in the mid-west all while initially creating 1,500 jobs for the local community.
 FireKeepers Casino Hotel is located just off Interstate 94 at Exit 104 in Battle Creek, Michigan and is a favorite gaming destination for residents in central and southern Michigan, northern Indiana and western Ohio.

 Less than two years later, on March 1, 2011, FireKeepers Casino broke ground on a major expansion.
 This initiative included an 8-story resort-style hotel and expanded Bingo room.
-During this construction phase the tribe’s commitment to local spending resulted in awarding contracts that total more than $25 million to the State of Michigan.
+During this construction phase, the tribe’s commitment to local spending resulted in awarding contracts that total more than $25 million to the State of Michigan.

 FireKeepers hotel expansion opened its doors to the public on December 12, 2012.
-The expansion showcased a 243 room resort-style hotel complete with indoor pool, exercise facility, full service restaurant named Smoke ‘n Fire, and business center.
+The expansion showcased a 243 room resort-style hotel complete with indoor pool, exercise facility, a full-service restaurant named Smoke ‘n Fire, and business center.
 The addition also features a functional multi-purpose event center that is capable of seating up to 2,000 guests as a concert venue.
-When not in use as a concert venue for superstar performers such as Tony Bennett, ZZ Top and Tim Allen, the versatile space can accommodate banquets, corporate meetings, trade shows, and other events.
+When not in use as a concert venue for superstar performers such as Tony Bennett, ZZ Top, and Tim Allen, the versatile space can accommodate banquets, corporate meetings, trade shows, and other events.
 This expansion brought 300 additional jobs to the Battle Creek area.

 FireKeepers Casino Hotel, in just over two years of operation, has been named a Four Diamond Hotel by AAA, one of the hospitality industry’s premier honors.
 The 243 room hotel, featuring 26 suites, earns an achievement that ranks FireKeepers as a premier establishment esteemed by AAA’s professional inspectors.
 The Four Diamond recognition is given to just five percent of the more than 28,000 approved by AAA properties rated each year.
 FireKeepers received this award again in 2016.